wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 3.1.4 =
+* Added: The admin menu for Edit Products now expands with upto 15 products for you to edit
+* Updated: Updated jQuery Sparkline from 1.5 to 2.1

 = 3.1.3 =
-* Fixed: Patched an issue where the inventory was not working properly for attributes.
+* Fixed: Patched an issue where the inventory was not working properly for attributes

 = 3.1.2 =
 * Added: A whole new set of customer side catalog filters have been added.
 Full details: https://wpstorecart.com/documentation/wpstorecart-3/developers-api/extending-products/